Audio Tour -- listen to or download an interpretive tour of McCarthy Road.

 The Kennecott Visitor Center is located within the historic landmark.
 Park rangers and local guide services conduct programs and town tours daily during the summer.
 This is where most hiking trails depart - trails lead to the Root Glacier and up the mountains to spectacular views and historic mining structures.

-This primitive camping area has no amenities.
+This NPS primitive campground has no amenities.
 It is reached via foot travel only.
 Water is available from nearby streams and there are bear boxes for storing food.